-Deputies arrest 5 in connection with Donaldsovnille shooting, still searching for 1 suspect
+Deputies arrest 5 in connection with Donaldsonville shooting, still searching for 1 suspect

 Latest Weather Blog

-Deputies arrest 5 in connection with Donaldsovnille shooting, still searching for 1 suspect
+Deputies arrest 5 in connection with Donaldsonville shooting, still searching for 1 suspect

 DONALDSONVILLE - Deputies arrested five suspects who are charged with varying roles in a shooting that hospitalized a man April 8.